flor3s/portfolio/README.md

-# README
+# Portfolio

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+This is a personal portfolio and blog created using Rails 5

+## Features

+* Real time chat engine for comments
-* Deployment instructions
+* Portfolio

-* ...
+* Blog
+* Drag and drop interface